ryan-hamilton04/P2-Markov/README.md

 </details>

-The main benefit of supplying these *local* (on your own machine) tests is to allow you to catch potential problems quickly without needing to rely on the (somewhat slower) Gradescope autograder until you are reasonably confident in your code.
+The main benefit of JUnit tests lies in their ability to examine isolated "units" of code — that is, to check correctness of a segment with minimal reliance on other relevant code and data.
+Additionally, the purpose of supplying these *local* (on your own machine) tests is to allow you to catch potential problems quickly without needing to rely on the (somewhat slower) Gradescope autograder until you are reasonably confident in your code.
 You do not have to use them for a grade.

 <details>
 <summary>Expand for optional JUnit details</summary>